International smuggling rings busted, say US officials

 The smuggled goods were manufactured in China and were worth hundreds of millions of dollars, prosecutors say.

 All the rings used a port in New Jersey.
-Six suspects remain at large.'Stern warning'
+Six suspects remain at large.

 The US authorities say undercover agents used phonetapping to dismantle what they described as a massive conspiracy.